johnpeart/johnpeart.github.io/src/posts/blogpost/2025-05-10-eurovision-first-listens.md

   semifinal: false
   final: true
   lyric: |
-    And then I'll change perfumes and buy myself a new outfit
+    And then I'll change perfumes and buy myself a new outfit.
   commentary: |
     We’ve got high-pitched synths and nonsense lyrics in this trance track.